 And make sure to use an odd number.
-According to Columbia University Business School Professor Malia Mason, “Using a precise number signals that you have more knowledge about the value of the good being negotiated.”
+According to Columbia University Business School Professor Malia Mason, “Using a precise number signals that you have more knowledge about the value of the goods being negotiated.”

 Express to the collection agency that a family member offered to loan you some money, using the scarcity psychological principle.
-You only have a certain amount of money available and the collection agency can either accept and get it or reject the offer and not get it.
+You only have a certain amount of money available, and the collection agency can either accept and get it or reject the offer and not get it.
 You can tell the collection agency that you will be forced to file for bankruptcy if they reject your offer.

 Use Odd Numbers:

 Don’t use a round number when negotiating.
 Instead, use an odd number when making an offer, such as “I’m willing to offer you a lump-sum payment of $12,399.08 as payment in full.”